 Added by HispanicPro on November 12, 2013 at 11:44am — No Comments

 Latinas are a growing and influential constituency in the United States.
 The Latina share of the female population in the United States will increase from 16.4 percent today to 25.7 percent in 2050.
 Latinas are making significant strides in education, participation, health, and other areas, but there is a long way to go to fully close racial and ethnic…Continue

 Added by HispanicPro on November 12, 2013 at 11:37am — No Comments

 The founder of South Florida based clothing line Color Latino says he creates clothes that define the culture, fashion and lifestyle of Hispanics in the U.S.

 “We wanted to be the ambassadors of Latin culture in fashion,” founder Alvaro De Jesus said.
 “Our culture is one that perhaps is best described by colorfulness.”

 Added by HispanicPro on November 12, 2013 at 10:49am — No Comments

 Ready for a new job?
 Most career experts would tell you to start looking while you’re still employed.
 But when you do—you must tread carefully.

-“When you’re working, your professional network is working for you because you’re constantly interacting with your industry contacts,” says Andy Teach,…Continue
+“When you’re working, your professional network is working for you because you’re constantly interacting with your industry contacts,” says Andy Teach, a corporate veteran and author of From Graduation to Corporation:…Continue

 Added by HispanicPro on November 6, 2013 at 4:41pm — No Comments